 Oil a small cereal bowl; set aside.

-Mix in the baking powder, salt, and raisins, if using.
+Add the oat flour, rice flour, Mix in the baking powder, salt, and raisins, if using to a small bowl.

 Add the applesauce and milk and stir until it forms a soft dough.
 If needed to absorb all of the flour, add a tiny dash more milk at a time until you can form a soft pliable dough.
 Be careful not to flatten or knead the dough.
 The baking powder action begins immediately forming air pockets.
 That's how those nooks and crannies are formed.